j4y/developerportal/_includes/custom/homepage.md

 Follow <a href=http://www.affdex.com/clients/affdex-resources/ target=_blank>this link</a> for more information on the <a href=http://www.affectiva.com/research-on-emotion/ target=_blank>science</a> underlying the Affdex SDK.

 Available for [Android]({{ site.baseurl }}/android/), [iOS]({{ site.baseurl }}/ios/), and [Windows]({{ site.baseurl }}/windows/)  platforms.

+## A Final Note

+We are excited that you are using our Affdex SDK.
+We are passionate about bringing emotional intelligence to the digital world, and look forward to seeing what amazing new apps and digital experiences you will emotion-enable using our technology.

+We are always interested in promoting and marketing new solutions built with our SDK.
+Just send us a note at sdk@affectiva.com if you would like to share with us what you are working on.

 <br></br>
 Next step: [Getting Started]({{ site.baseurl }}/getting_started/)